Who Should Incorporate

-If you operate a business (even a home-based or part-time business), contemplate starting a business, wish to protect your personal assets or are thinking about estate planning, establishing a corporation or LLC can provide a simple and inexpensive foundation.
+If you operate a business (even a home-based or part-time business), contemplate starting a business, wish to protect your personal assets or are thinking about estate planning, establishing a corporation or Wyoming LLC in can provide a simple and inexpensive foundation.

 Can you be sued?